- Understand the flow

 - NetSuite Deposit: You can find the deposit record linked.

-- In the “Original Amounts” tab, you can find:
+In the “Original Amounts” tab, you can find the following:

 - Transaction Amount